noahwo/zeal-on-mac/README.md

 # zeal-on-mac
-A solution to build Zeal on Mac machines
+A solution to build Zeal on Apple-Silicon Mac machines

 #### The original post is [here](https://github.com/zealdocs/zeal/issues/1372#issuecomment-1063588413) by [@shabbyrobe](https://github.com/shabbyrobe).